 Best Place to Please a Crowd: Thunder Falls Terrace

 When visiting a theme park with a crowd, the group will inevitably hit a point in the day when everyone wants to do something different, which can prove challenging when it comes to mealtime.
-Thankfully, you can hop over to Thunder Falls Terrace on Jurassic Park Island.
-There’s a little something for every appetite with chicken and ribs platters (Leap's favorite) which come with either fresh corn and potatoes or cilantro-lime rice, black beans and plantain chips.
-For lighter fare, I usually opt for the chicken wrap or a rice bowl, which consists of your choice of chicken, pork or jackfruit with black beans, cilantro rice, Cotija cheese, plantains and salsa.
-For dessert, the genetic engineering team from Jurassic Park tried their hand at baking, resulting in the Brookie, a chocolate chip cookie filled brownie.
+Thankfully, you can hop over to Thunder Falls Terrace in Jurassic Park.
+There’s a little something for every appetite with various chicken and roasted pernil (pork) platters (Leap's favorite) which come with either fresh corn and potatoes or cilantro-lime rice, black beans and plantain chips.
+For lighter fare, I usually opt for the Rice Bowl, which consists of your choice of mojo chicken, roasted pernil or jackfruit with black beans, cilantro rice, Cotija cheese, plantains and salsa.
+For dessert, the genetic engineering team from Jurassic Park tried their hand at baking, resulting in the Brookie, a chocolate chip cookie-filled brownie.
 It's a big hit with Lily!

 Best Place to Beat the Summer Heat: Captain America Diner

 With air-conditioning, plenty of indoor seating and creamy milkshakes, Captain America Diner in the heart of Marvel Island is the best place to cool off on a hot Florida day in Universal’s Islands of Adventure.
 Avengers fans will enjoy the floor-to-ceiling comic book décor featuring favorite characters from the Marvel Universe.
-The restaurant offers some great views of the lagoon along with American favorites like burgers, chicken sandwiches, onion rings, milkshakes and apple pie.
+The restaurant offers some great views of the lagoon along with American favorites, including burgers, chicken sandwiches, onion rings, milkshakes and apple pie.

 There are plenty of places to get the usual theme park eats, but these stops offer a little more than the ordinary fare.
 Make your visit to Universal’s Islands of Adventure extraordinary from playtime to mealtime with our top 5 best Islands of Adventure Counter-Service picks!
 Have a favorite Islands of Adventure counter-service spot that wasn't mentioned here?
 Be sure to share with us in the comments!